 Contributing

-- Working on Issues: If you plan to work on an existing issue, please comment on the issue page to let others know before you start.
+- Working on Issues: If you’d like to work on an existing issue, please comment on the issue page to let others know before you begin.

-- Proposing New Features: If you have an idea for a new feature, create an issue and discuss it with the community and maintainers.
+- Proposing New Features: Have an idea for a new feature?
+Create an issue to discuss it with the community and maintainers before diving in.

-- 🌟 Star Us on GitHub: If you enjoy using our package, don't forget to star us on GitHub!
-Your support means a lot.
+- 🌟 Star Us on GitHub: If you enjoy using this package, a star on GitHub helps support our work.

 - 📦 Share Your Own Packages: If you've created a package that builds on top of win32 and provides a more Dart-friendly API for a specific Windows API, please share it with us!
 Our community is growing rapidly, and your package could be useful for many people.
 We'll be happy to add your package to our packages page and share it with our community.